John Carrick (Australian politician)

+Sir John Leslie Carrick, AC, KCMG (4 September 1918 – 18 May 2018) was an Australian politician.
+He was a member of the Liberal Party and held senior ministerial office in the Fraser government, serving as Minister for Education (1975–1979) and Minister for National Development and Energy (1979–1983).
+He was also Leader of the Government in the Senate from 1978 to 1983.

 Early life

 Carrick was born in Sydney in 1918, as the fourth of six children born to Emily (née Terry) and Arthur James Carrick.
 His father worked as a clerk in the Government Printing Office, but lost his job during the Great Depression.
 Carrick grew up in Woollahra, Randwick, and Bondi, and attended the local state schools.
 He eventually won a scholarship to the selective Sydney Technical High School.
 He worked for the Australian Gas Light Company after leaving school, while attending night classes in chemistry at Sydney Technical College.
 He eventually was admitted to the University of Sydney, graduating with a Bachelor of Economics in 1941.

 After previously serving in the Sydney University Regiment, Carrick joined the Australian Imperial Force in December 1940.
 He was posted to the 18th Anti-Tank Battery, which in December 1941 was deployed to West Timor as part of the Sparrow Force.
 After landing he was captured by the Japanese.
 Carrick was initially imprisoned on Java and later in Singapore's Changi prison camp.
 In 1943, he was sent to work on the Burma Railway, including at Hellfire Pass.
 He learned enough Malay and Japanese to act as an interpreter.
 After his liberation towards the end of the war, he was seconded to the Supreme Allied Commander, Lord Mountbatten.